Climate Change Mitigation through the Measurement, Reporting and Verification (MRV) of Greenhouse Gas Emissions

 Credit Transfer

-The course is designed to be worth 2 credits and comprises over 30 hours of teaching time.
+The course is designed to be equivalent to 2 credits.
 Students who successfully complete the course will be awarded 2 credits with a transcript.
-While a number of universities have negotiated credit transfer agreements with UNU-IAS, ultimately the decision on whether credits are transferrable will be made by the student’s university.
+While a number of universities have negotiated credit transfer agreements with UNU-IAS, ultimately the decision on whether credits are transferable will be made by the student’s university.
 [Top]

 How to Apply

 Please submit an official application using the online application form.
-The application deadline is 12 June 2024
+The application deadline is 16 June 2024 23:59 (JST/UTC+9).

 Detailed instructions can be found in the Course Application Checklist.